andresmunozit/node-js-application-development-lfw211/06_PACKAGES_AND_DEPENDENCIES/packages-and-dependencies.md

 truth

 ## Development Dependencies
-When you use npm install without flags, it adds the dependency to the "dependencies" section in `package.json`.
+When you use `npm install [dependency]` without flags, it adds the dependency to the "dependencies" section in `package.json`.
 Some dependencies are just for development, not production, and these are called "development dependencies".

-Only the main development dependencies are installed, not the ones for sub-dependencies.
+Only top level *development dependencies* are installed, not the *development dependencies* for sub-dependencies.

 Dependencies and development dependencies can be viewed in the Dependency tab of any given package on npmjs.com, see an example for [pino](https://www.npmjs.com/package/pino?activeTab=dependencies).